Cross-References

 Cross-references use the format reference/page.zone, as defined by the EN 61082-1 standard, article 5.8.

 Cross-reference generation is off by default.
-To turn it on, go to F12 - System - Symbols and enable Generate Cross-References of symbols and Generate Cross-References of wires.
+To turn it on, go to F12 - System - Cross References.

 If you move a symbol within the drawing, run File - Refresh Cross-References to update its zone.